Circle Kei Motors logoCIRCLE KEI MOTORS

 • Two seats only (some crew cabs seat 4 tight)

-• Hawaiʻi caps use to roads posted 35 mph or lower (see note below)
+• Some states cap use to roads posted 35 mph or lower (see note below)

-Road use: Hawaiʻi classifies Kei trucks as low-speed vehicles — legal on roads posted 35 mph or lower.
+Road use: Several states classify Kei trucks as low-speed vehicles, legal on roads posted 35 mph or lower.
 No H-1, H-2, H-3 or highways over 35 mph.

-White Kei van parked on a Hawaiʻi road
+Teal Suzuki Carry Kei van parked on a street, enclosed, lockable, camper-ready

 Kei Van